 Posted by Lauren Barker

 For family- and dog-friendly fun, look no further than St. Augustine.
 The oldest city in the U.S. offers an incredible variety of activities that welcome furry spring breakers.
 Begin your trip by taking a cruise with St. Augustine Eco Tours.
-As featured in the 2021 edition of Ruff Guide to the United States, Fido can experience the popular Dolphin, Birding and Nature Tour, which takes you on a 90-minute journey around the rivers and creeks surrounding the historic city.
+As featured in the latest edition of our book, Ruff Guide to the United States, Fido can experience the popular Dolphin, Birding and Nature Tour, which takes you on a 90-minute journey around the rivers and creeks surrounding the historic city.
 Your boat captain will serve as your guide, educating you on marine ecology as you keep an eye out for turtles, bottlenose dolphins, and various bird species that call Florida home.
 If you’re lucky, you may even spot a manatee or two.
 Private beachcombing and photography tours can also be arranged.
 After returning to port, walk over to O.C.
 White’s Restaurant for delicious seafood and spirits on the dog-friendly garden patio.

 Just because it’s spring break doesn’t mean you can’t brush up on history.
 While you’re in the Ancient City, schedule some time for you and your canine explorer to walk in the footsteps of Juan Ponce de León with an expedition to the Fountain of Youth Archaeological Park.
 Begin your visit by meandering through exhibits on the Native Americans and Spaniards who once inhabited this land.
 After learning about the historic settlements, take your pup on a stroll along the Founders Riverwalk, a 600-foot-long observation platform overlooking the Matanzas Bay.
 When it’s time to cool down, head inside to the park’s Discovery Globe, where you and your pooch can watch a show in the comfort of an air-conditioned theater.
 Before leaving, stop by the Spring House and let Fido have his drink from the Fountain of Youth.